frklan/GameEngine/README.md

 # GameEngine

 An attemnt to make a game engine.
-Mostly for fun and to learn how a game enigne works.
-Will most probably chrash, burn and destroy your house, should NOT be used in production code ;)
+Mostly for fun and to learn how a game engine works.
+Will most probably crash and destroy your house, should NOT be used in production code ;)

 ## Compiling